alesanka/FinanceAdvisor/DataModelPG.md

 - Users to Clients: one User can be associated with one Client (one-to-one) through Clients(user_id).
 - Users to Workers: one User can be associated with one Worker (one-to-one) through Workers(user_id).
 - Users to Admin: one User can be associated with one Admin (one-to-one) through Admin(user_id).
-- Clients to Documents: one Client can have multiple Documents (one-to-many) through client_id.
 - Clients to Applications: one Client can have multiple Applications (one-to-many) through Applications(client_id).
 - Workers to Applications: one Worker can handle multiple Applications (one-to-many) through Applications(worker_id).
 - Admin to LoanTypes: one Admin can define multiple LoanTypes (one-to-many) through LoanTypes(admin_id).
-- LoanTypes to Applications: one LoanType can be associated with multiple Applications (one-to-many) through Applications(loan_type_id).
+- LoanTypes to Applications: one LoanType can be associated with multiple LoanApplications (one-to-many) through LoanApplications(loan_type_id).
-- Applications to RepaymentSchedules: one Application can have one RepaymentSchedule (one-to-one) through RepaymentSchedules(application_id).
+- LoanApplications to RepaymentSchedules: one Application can have one RepaymentSchedule (one-to-one) through RepaymentSchedules(application_id).
+- LoanApplications to Documents: one loan application can have multiple Documents (one-to-many) through application_id.
-- Applications to MaximumLoanAmounts: one Application can have one MaximumLoanAmount (one-to-one) through MaximumLoanAmounts(application_id).
+- LoanApplications to MaximumLoanAmounts: one Application can have one MaximumLoanAmount (one-to-one) through MaximumLoanAmounts(application_id).
 - RepaymentSchedules to PaymentNotes: one RepaymentSchedule can have multiple PaymentNotes (one-to-many) through PaymentNotes(repayment_schedule_id).